Chicken Fried Ribs with Whiskey Glaze are insanely delicious! Deep fried ribs coated with my famous whiskey glaze make an over the top rib recipe!

 You can put together the whiskey glaze and let that start cooking down while the ribs are in the oven.

 Use any whiskey you like to drink, I used Crown Royal for these ribs since it’s a special day – game day that is.
-And I really love the smooth flavor of Crown Royal…so why not add it to my ribs?
+But yo can use any whiskey that you like or have on hand.

 Get the rest of the glaze ingredients in the pot and let it cook down for about 10 minutes.
-Next you’re going to thicken it up with a cornstarch mixture and let it cook for another 10 minutes until thickened.
+Then the glaze gets thickened with a cornstarch mixture so it coats our fried ribs real good…

-When the ribs are done baking in the oven, section them and let them cool.
+When the ribs are done baking in the oven, section them into single ribs and let them cool.

 Coat the ribs in seasoned flour, dip them in the egg and back again in the flour.
 Using this double coated method of battering the ribs makes for a super crispy coating.